chanzuckerberg/single-cell/rfcs/RFC-Upload-From-Dropbox.md

 These are the fields that will be in the upload job placed in the queue:

-- Link - the link to file to download.
+- **link** - the link to file to download.
 Use to retrieve the file from DropBox.
-- submission_id - identifies the submission.
+- **submission_id** - identifies the submission.
 Used to determine the storage location.
-- dataset_id - identifies the dataset.
+- **dataset_id** - identifies the dataset.
 Used to determine the storage location.
-- file_name - the name of the file being downloaded.
+- **file_name** - the name of the file being downloaded.

 #### Upload Service

 A computing resource within the AWS cloud.
-It will receive upload jobs from the Upload Queue.
+It will receive upload jobs from the upload queue.
 Those jobs contain the information needed by the computing resource to download a file from DropBox and upload it to S3.
 The computing resource will also verify the integrity of the download and upload.
 The computing resource will also change the state of the upload in the Upload table as needed.

-While the upload job is processing, the computing resource with occasionally poll the upload table for a cancel pending status.
-If the cancel pending status is set, the computing resource will delete any data uploaded to S3, remove the upload job from the queue, and change the status of the upload to canceled.
+The computing resource will poll the upload table for a _Cancel Pending_ status.
+If the _Cancel Pending_ status is set, the computing resource will delete any data uploaded to S3, remove the upload job from the queue, and change the status of the upload to _Canceled_.

 If an unrecoverable error occurs while processing the upload, the computing resource will return the upload job to the queue and update the upload table.